bramvandijk88/cacatoo/README.md

 ## Getting started

-You don't need to install anything, just dowload this repository and start playing!
+You don't need to install anything.
+You can either immediately start playing with one of the many [JSFiddle examples](https://bramvandijk88.github.io/cacatoo/examples_jsfiddle.html), or dowload this repository and explore dozens of more examples!
-If you want help with Javascript / setting up a nice coding environment, check out this [blog post](https://www.bramvandijk.com/blog/2020/11/20/javascript-programming-part-ii-my-setup).
+If you want help with Javascript, I recommend [this](https://youtu.be/W6NZfCO5SIk) tutorial from "Programming with Mosh".
+The first hour is free, and the other 6 hours are definitely worth the money.
+I also recomment setting up a nice coding environment, as I explain in [this blog post](https://www.bramvandijk.com/blog/2020/11/20/javascript-programming-part-ii-my-setup).

-For Cacatoo-specific help, start by taking a look at the examples folder.
-This folder contains simple HTML files you can open with your browser (Chrome is recommended).
-Two examples (gol and cheater) have been extensively commented to explain how Cacatoo works.
+## How to Cacatoo

-## What else can I do?
+Cacatoo has been extenstively documented.
+Tutorials and overviews of its many functions can be found [here](https://bramvandijk88.github.io/cacatoo).
+If you prefer to learn by example, I have made dozens of different models for you to start playing (found in the "examples" folder of the repository), ranging from beginner to expert!

-For an overview of all the Classes and functions you can use in Cacatoo, [see here](https://bramvandijk88.github.io/cacatoo/Simulation.html)
+If you want to get in debt on what each function specifically does, check out the [JSDocs](https://bramvandijk88.github.io/cacatoo/jsdocs/index.html).

 ## Notes for developers